List on Bids44 →

 Essential Checks

-- Test all buttons: Press the power button, volume up/down, and any other physical buttons firmly multiple times to ensure they are responsive and not sticky.
+3. Test all physical buttons – Ensure the power button, volume up/down, and any other physical buttons (if present) are clicky and responsive.

-- Check battery health: While Android doesn’t have a direct “Battery Health” percentage like some other brands, use an app like AccuBattery to get an estimate of its health after a few charge cycles.
+5. Check battery health – While Android doesn’t have a native “Battery Health” percentage like iPhones, use an app like AccuBattery to estimate its actual capacity.

-- Check for screen burn-in: Open a white image at full brightness and look for any faint shadows or ghosting from previous static images, a common issue with older AMOLED screens.
+8. Check for screen burn-in – Open a full-screen white image at maximum brightness and look for any faint shadows or ghost images, common with older AMOLED panels.

-- Verify Wi-Fi, Bluetooth, GPS, and NFC: Connect to a Wi-Fi network, pair a Bluetooth device, open Google Maps to check GPS accuracy, and if the phone has NFC, test it with a payment terminal or another NFC-enabled device.
+9. Verify Wi-Fi, Bluetooth, GPS, and NFC – Connect to a Wi-Fi network, pair a Bluetooth device, open Google Maps to check GPS, and try an NFC payment if possible.

-- Check for water damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator) — if it’s pink or red, the phone has had water contact.
+12. Check for water damage – Pull out the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator); if it’s pink or red, the phone has had water contact.

 Insider Checks